trolllabs/eduROV/README.rst

 Methods
 -------

-:Web: The raspberry pi will serve a web page that can be viewed in web browser on any computer on the same network
+:Web: The raspberry pi will serve a web page that can be viewed in a web browser on any computer on the same network
 :Duo: Requires that the eduROV packaged is installed on a second computer and the video is viewed using pygame